kelseygreat/alx-system_engineering-devops/0x00-shell_basics/README.md

 pwd: Prints the absolute path name of the current working directory
 ls: Display the content lists of the current working directoriy.
-cd: changes the working directory to the user’s home directory.
+cd: changes the working directory to the user’s home directory ls -l: Display current directory contents in a long format.